 - It is high in magnesium, potassium, and sodium.
 These electrolytes help to reduce the “keto-flu” and will keep your metabolism balanced

 - It helps to reduce inflammation.
-Not only does this mean you can be more active, it helps to cut down on your risk of developing heart disease.
+Not only does this mean you can be more active, but it also helps to cut down on your risk of developing heart disease.

 Thanks to the Internet, you can order Bone Broth online at many health food stores and manufacturer websites.